10-Minute Play Contest

 Tommy Trull’s plays have been produced all over the country, including recent productions in NYC, LA, Chicago, and DC.
 He won the Southeastern Theatre Conference’s New Play Award for his play HONEYBOY, which was published in Southern Theatre Magazine, and is a three-time recipient of the Mark Gilbert New Play Award.
 He received his MFA in Writing from Spalding University, and he teaches at Greensboro College and RCCC.

 The judges will select three winners.
-The 3 winning plays will be presented in a staged reading on April 11, 2015 at the Community Arts Café, downtown Winston-Salem.
+The 3 winning plays will be presented in a staged reading on April 17, 2015 at the Milton Rhodes Arts Center, downtown Winston-Salem.
 Each 10-minute play will be followed by a 15-minute discussion to be led by a facilitator, Nathan Ross Freeman (Scriptwriter, Filmmaker, Dramaturge, Creative Writing & Spoken Word Educator) with feedback from the live audience.